 - Moldy food (some mold is toxic to chickens)

-- Meat, raw or cooked (this is debatable, but I do put small amounts of meat scraps in my compost bucket)
+- Meat, raw or cooked (This is debatable, but I do put small amounts of meat scraps in my compost bucket)

-- Apple cores and seeds (cyanide is bad for birds)
+- Apple cores and seeds (Cyanide is bad for birds)

 Here’s what I’ve found.
 The things the chickens shouldn’t eat, they don’t eat.
 We eat lot of citrus in the winter when it’s in season, and I almost always put citrus peels in the compost.
 The chickens ignore it.
 They also ignore the avocado, which we eat a lot of too.
 I also include apple cores in my compost.

-My chickens ignore banana peels and pineapple rinds – both things they could eat if they wanted.
+My chickens ignore banana peels and pineapple rinds – all things they could eat if they wanted.
 You may want to follow the no-list a little closer than I do, but as far as I know, I’ve never lost a chicken because of feeding them compost.

 How to Incorporate Scraps into you Chicken’s Diet – Multi-Bucket Compost System